 Management believes that the Company has adequate manufacturing capacity to meet current and near-term demand for its products.
 It is Saputo's intention to continue to expand and modernize its plants, with investments being focused on equipment and processes designed to increase efficiency.
-More specifically, during the last five fiscal years, Saputo incurred \$819 million in capital expenditures.
-In fiscal 2015, the Company spent \$187 million in capital expenditures and, in fiscal 2016, Saputo expects to incur capital expenditures of approximately \$218 million.
-The estimated capital expenditures for fiscal 2016 includes an amount of \$48 million related to investments in an Enterprise Resource Planning (ERP) system.
-The planning, designing and implementing of the new ERP system is estimated to take five years and, in this regard, the Company expects to spend between \$210 and \$250 million in capital expenditures over the course of such period.
+It is also Saputo's intention to invest in the Enterprise Resource Planning (ERP) system and in intangibles.
+In fiscal 2016, the Company spent approximately \$232 million in property, plant and equipment, and in software related to its new ERP system and, in fiscal 2017, Saputo expects to incur capital expenditures of approximately \$284 million.
+Of these amounts, we spent approximately \$48 million in fiscal 2016 related to the ERP system and we expect to spend approximately \$91 million in fiscal 2017.
+The five-year project regarding planning, designing and implementing the ERP system started in fiscal 2016 and the Company expects to spend approximately \$250 million in capital expenditures related to such project.

-With regards to depreciation expense, during the last five fiscal years, Saputo recorded \$597 million in depreciation expense.
 The Company tends to spend amounts of capital expenditures to a level which is equivalent to its depreciation expense, without considering capital expenditure amounts for special projects, such as past capacity increases in Argentina, capital expenditures necessary in light of rationalization programs or the Company's ERP project.
-In fiscal 2015, depreciation expense totalled \$156 million and, in fiscal 2016, the Company expects to incur approximately \$163 million in depreciation expense.
+In fiscal 2016, depreciation expense totalled \$182 million and, in fiscal 2017, the Company expects to incur approximately \$191 million in depreciation expense.